JPPhoto/anamorphic-tools/README.md

 # anamorphic-tools
 Provides InvokeAI nodes for applying anamorphic lens blur, anamorphic flares, and spherical distortion to images.
-It's recommended that you apply them in that order in your pipeline to simulate the actual optics of an anamorphic lens.

-Also provided is an aperture generator, and its inputs can be fed into the lens blur node for different aperture effects.
-You can provide your own aperture images and they will be turned square by the blur node.
+Also provided are an aperture generator and loader.
+The generator's output can be fed into the lens blur node for different aperture effects.
+The same goes for the Load Aperture Image node; you can provide your own aperture images in the `aperture_images` folder.
+(Note that all images loaded will become square as that is the expectation of the Lens Blur node.)

+The ideal pipeline to use when postprocessing images - one that reflects the real optical characteristics of an anamorphic lens connected to a camera - is:

+Image &rarr; Lens Blur &rarr; Spherical Distortion &rarr; Anamorphic Streaks

 ## Examples: